akospasztor/ft800/README.md

 An initialization example for a 5” display, and a demo screen example can be found in main.c.

 Please note that a millisec delay function should be implemented in order to use these examples.

-Watch the FT800 in action with an 5” LCD touch screen in my Home Automation project: http://akospasztor.com/projects/homecontrol/